volojs/create-responsive-template/README.md

 volo grabbed this project template from GitHub, then:

-* Fetched the Twitter Bootstrap code from GitHub
+* Fetched Twitter Bootstrap code from GitHub
 * Fetched jQuery

 It generated the responsive CSS files from Bootstrap's LESS files, and then